DrJMAranda/Advanced-Learning-System/README.md

-#Improving learning and teaching from 200% to 400% is the goal#
+#Improving learning and teaching from 200% to 400% is the tested and proven goal#

 ##**Everyone learns.** Some learn faster, some not so quickly.
 Some learn better.
 Some need improvement.
 All learn faster and better with proper practice *all learn to learn more efficiently and effectively*.
 Errors should never be taught and confusion has no place in the halls of Academia.##